enormandeau/advent_of_code_2022/README.md

 - No other code loaded except python libraries
 - Each script takes the name of the input file as an parameter
 - Scripts use a common template and there is some code duplication
 - Using not hints or other people's code.
-Nothing but the AoC official page
+Nothing but AoC's official page
 - Solutions are not changed once they are submitted so I can learn by comparing to other people's solutions